Azure App Service Hybrid Connections

 - Support LDAP, because it can require UDP.

-- Support Active Directory, because you cannot domain join an App Service worker.
+- Support Active Directory, because you can't domain join an App Service worker.

 Add and Create Hybrid Connections in your app